 It's often the case that a website's built using a special staging platform, where things can be tested in multiple ways.
 After the functionality and content are finalized, it's time to move the site to production and change all the URLs.
 This often doesn't go smoothly though.

-If you have a small corporate website or landing pages with just a few sections, you can check it out manually, entering live URLs one by one to make sure the links work alright.
+If you have a small corporate website with a few landing pages grouped into a couple of sections, you can check it out manually, entering live URLs one by one to make sure the links work alright.
 If, however, we're talking about larger websites, the URL check has to be automated.

 How to test a site's URLs for issues